Thrones of Canada: Use

-Since Confederation in 1867, a throne has always been present in the Senate, representing the connection between Crown and Parliament.
-The King or the governor general representing the sovereign will be seated in the monarch's throne to read the speech from the throne, as part of the state opening of Parliament, or to grant royal assent to bills passed by Parliament.
-The governor general will also use the sovereign's throne at his or her installation ceremony.
-If the King or governor general is accompanied by their consort, the latter will be seated on the consort's throne, to the left of the King's.
+Since Confederation in 1867, a throne has always been present in the Senate chamber, signifying the connection between Crown and Parliament.
+The sovereign, or the governor general representing the sovereign, sits in the monarch's throne to read the speech from the throne, as part of the opening of Parliament.
+To grant royal assent to bills passed by the Commons and Senate, the governor general sits "at the foot of the throne", that is, in the speaker's chair.
+The governor general also uses the sovereign's throne at their installation ceremony.
+If the sovereign or governor general is accompanied by their consort, the latter sits on the consort's throne, to the left of the sovereign's.
 The 1878 thrones have occasionally been moved outside for ceremonies on Parliament Hill, such as the centennial of Confederation in 1967 and the signing of the Constitution Act, 1982.

-In the legislature of each province, a throne is used by the relevant lieutenant governor for the same purposes as above.
-There are, however, no thrones for the viceregal consort in those parliaments.
+In the legislature of each province, the relevant lieutenant governor uses the speaker's chair for a throne and there is no throne for the viceregal consort in those parliaments.

 Federal parliament

 1878 thrones

 The thrones in the Senate chamber of Parliament were commissioned in 1878, ahead of the arrival of John Campbell, Marquess of Lorne, as Governor General of Canada, accompanied by his wife, Princess Louise, who would serve as viceregal consort.
 The chairs were made by the Toronto firm Holbrook & Mollington, costing $329.70, and are made of oak, carved in the style of 19th century Gothic Revival, including vines, oak leaves, and medallion heads.
 The monarch's throne bears a carved rendition of the royal coat of arms of the United Kingdom (as Canada was then under the British monarch) and the consort's chair, designed specifically for Princess Louise, has her personal coat of arms on the headpiece.
 The carved faces on either side of each throne are unidentified; they are possibly the visages of the craftsmen who constructed the thrones.

 For Queen Elizabeth II's Silver Jubilee in 1977, the monarch's throne was depicted on a commemorative silver dollar.
+The throne is also recreated as part of a statue of Queen Elizabeth II in front of the Ontario Legislative Building in Toronto.